David Malangi: Career

-Australian one dollar note
+Australian one-dollar note

-The reproduction of one of his designs appeared on the reverse of the Australian one dollar note in 1966.
-This was done originally without his knowledge, acknowledged in 1967 with the release of the Australian one dollar note, he was later financially compensated after intervention by the Governor of the Reserve Bank, Dr H. C. Coombs, as well as receiving a specially struck medal.
-The image depicts the mortuary feast of the ancestral hunter Gurrmirringu.
+The reproduction of one of his designs, depicting the mortuary feast of the ancestral hunter Gurrmirringu, appeared on the reverse of the Australian one-dollar note in 1966.
+This was done originally without his knowledge.
+The Governor of the Reserve Bank explained that it was assumed by the Australian government that the art belonged to an "anonymous and probably long dead" artist.
+It was acknowledged in 1967 with the release of the banknote, and he was later financially compensated after intervention by the Governor of the Reserve Bank, H. C. Coombs, as well as receiving a specially struck medal.
+Dr H. C. Coombs traveled to the Northern Territory himself to provide said compensation, which sparked a friendship between the two men.

 The payment by the Reserve Bank to Malangi began issues of Aboriginal copyright in Australia.